FISHERY RULES

 (iv) Flies on single and double hooks must not exceed 13mm in individual hook gape, and treble hooks must not exceed 7mm in individual hook gape (EA Bye-law).

-Catches on the Dunthwaite beat should be recorded on the log sheet in the main Isel hut and also reported on the Whatsapp Group (or via a Committee member for non-Whatsapp users).
+4.3 Catch and release is mandatory for all species Catches on the Dunthwaite beat should be recorded on the log sheet in the main Isel hut and also reported on the WhatsApp Group (or via a Committee member for non-WhatsApp users).